PattarawutAriyapruck/RegressionGoldPrice/README.md

 ## Project Linear Regression Analysis

-This project applies linear regression technique to analyze gold prices dataset.
+This project applies linear regression techniques to analyze gold prices dataset.
 The objective is to explore the relationship between variables, ensure model interpretability, and build a reliable model for prediction.

 ## Methodology
 Before constructing the regression model, key assumptions were examined to validate the model's suitability: